Looking for a quick midweek meal? This pork tenderloin in the slow cooker cooks super fast and pairs perfectly with mashed potatoes!

 - Allow to rest for 10 minute before slicing.

-- *For deeper colour and flavour, broil your meat for a few minutes before slicing!
+- *For deeper color and flavor, broil your meat for a few minutes before slicing!

 We paired the pork tenderloin in the slow cooker with a side of rice, and the vegan sweet potato salad I made the other day